SiddharthaChowdhury/input-validate/README.md

 # input-validate

-Just when you are not using any type checking library/framework.
-There is are a couple of predefined day to day check-functions and a CUSTOM input test function to meet any of your random needs!
+A bunch of pure functions with regular expressions, for input validation purpose (when you are not using any type checking library/framework).
+There is are a couple of predefined day to day check-functions and a - flexible enough CUSTOM test function to meet any other random needs!

 ## INSTALL